This is the multi-page printable view of this section. Click here to print.

 arch: "aarch64"

-# Disable mounts and containerd, otherwise booting up may timeout if the host is slow
+# Disable mounts and containerd, otherwise booting up may time out if the host is slow

 mounts: []